TENNESSEAN ARTICLE ABOUT ROD FOR VALENTINE’S DAY 2008

 That Dr. Love thing?
 Well, it was just a writer-ly lure, a device to get you interested in what the man has to say about why we fall in love, what we don't understand about this intricately complex subject and how couples can reignite their relationships on this, the day of hearts.

 The first thing you need to know about Rod is that he, too, has loved and failed.
-It was the dissolution of his first marriage in the 1980s that prompted him to examine his own ignorance of the subject.

 It's all about understanding that blessed ignorant time when we're falling in love.